-Current approaches are mostly based on close interdisciplinary work between visualization or graph drawing researchers and domain experts, such as in biochemistry.
-Saraiya et al. [13] discussed requirements of biochemical network visualization collected from interviews with domain experts.
+Current approaches are mostly based on a close interdisciplinary work between visualization or graph drawing researchers and domain experts, such as in biochemistry.
+Saraiya et al. [23] discussed requirements of biochemical network visualization collected from interviews with domain experts.
 The authors observed five crucial needs that are important for biologists working on pathway analysis, but still not completely realized in existing visualization tools.
-Our approach presented in this article realizes a 2D solution for the need to overview "multiple pathways simultaneously with interconnections between them" [14].
+Our approach presented in this paper realizes a 2D solution for the need to overview "multiple pathways simultaneously with interconnections between them" [16].
 Specifically, "incoming and outgoing visual links could enable users to view how other pathways can potentially affect or be affected by the focus pathway at each node.
-In a densely populated pathway, it is important to be able to analyze connectivity between components" [13].
-A good overview on open problems and challenges in biological network visualization is also provided by Albrecht et al. [15, 16].

-A related project is the Caleydo framework [17] that extends the KEGG pathways drawings into 2.5D, similar to the work of Kerren [18] or Brandes et al. [19], combined with brushing, highlighting, focus&context, and detail on demand.
+In a densely populated pathway, it is important to be able to analyze connectivity between components" [23].
+A related project is the Caleydo framework [27] that extends the KEGG pathways drawings into 2.5D, similar to the work of Kerren [11] or Brandes et al. [5], combined with brushing, highlighting, focus&context, and detail on demand.
 In this way, it supports the interactive exploration and navigation between several interconnected components by using the 3rd dimension.
 Drawbacks of this approach are the restricted number of connected pathways that can be displayed because of the bucket-like visualization setup and the unavoidable clutter/overlaps in 3D if a node-link metaphor is used.

-Recently, Rohrschneider et al. [20] presented a gridbased visualization approach for metabolic networks supported by a focus&context view.
-This view is based on a Table Lens method [21], which provides multiple foci.
-Together with the grid-layout, the user's mental map [22] is also preserved.
+Recently, Rohrschneider et al. [22] presented a grid-based visualization approach for metabolic networks supported by a focus&context view.
+This view is based on a Table Lens method [19], which provides multiple foci and together with the grid-layout the preservation of the user's mental map [17].
 But even by using these rich navigation and interaction possibilities the cognitive overload is still high and the approach follows a classical top-down navigation method.
 In case the analyst starts from a single node, he/she has to follow the links to other pathways successively.
-Here in this article, we present a technique which strives to improve this situation.
-Because of space restrictions, we do not give a comprehensive overview of other related tools and approaches and refer to the papers [16, 20, 23] instead.
-These papers provide a comprehensive list of related work-not only focused on pathway interconnections-and name navigation and interaction facilities as essential in network visualization.
+Here in this paper, we present a technique in order to improve this situation.
+Because of space restrictions, we do not give a comprehensive overview of other related tools and approaches and refer to the papers [2, 22] instead.
+Both provide a comprehensive list of related work, not only focused on pathway interconnections.